 - Lawfulness, Fairness and Transparency – Organisations must have legitimate reasons for collecting and processing your personal or sensitive data.

 - Purpose – Organisations should only collect data for a specified, explicit and legitimate purpose

 - Data Minimisation – Organisations should only collect data which is adequate, relevant and limited to what is necessary in relations to the purpose for which they are processed.

-- Retention – Data should be kept in a form which permits identifications of data subjects for no longer than is necessary for the purpose for which the personal data is processed.
+- Retention – Data should be kept in a form which permits identification of data subjects for no longer than is necessary for the purpose for which the personal data is processed.

-- Security – Data should be processed in a matter what ensures appropriate security of its personal data.
+- Security – Data should be processed in a manner that ensures appropriate security of personal data.